 The following table sets forth the milestones that we may be required to pay to third parties under the license agreements described above.
 As described above, we will also be required to pay certain revenue-based royalties with respect to our product candidate.

-Milestone Obligations to Third Parties Amount Payable University of Bristol.....
+Amount Payable

 Up to \$4,837,500(1)